Club: none | Opening: 1930 | Capacity: 50,093 seats

-Stade Roi Baudouin (French) – Koning Boudewijnstadion (Dutch) is the largest stadium of Belgium, and the stadium where the Belgian national team plays most of its home matches.
+Stade Roi Baudouin (French), Koning Boudewijnstadion in Dutch or King Baudouin Stadium in English, is the largest stadium of Belgium and the stadium where the Belgian national team play most of their home matches.

-Construction of the Stade Roi Baudouin, then still called Stade du Centenaire, came forth out of a desire by the city of Brussels to have a stadium that could cater for “every sport”.
-Construction started in 1929 and on the 23rd of August 1930, 100 years after the Belgian independence (hence the name Stade du Centenaire), the stadium was officially inaugurated.
+Construction of the Stade Roi Baudouin, then still called Stade du Centenaire, came forth out of a desire of the city of Brussels to have a stadium that could cater for “every sport”.
+Construction started in 1929 and on 23 August 1930, 100 years after Belgian independence (hence the name Stade du Centenaire), the stadium was officially inaugurated.

-Three weeks later, on the 14th of September, and with King Leopold in attendance, a derby between the national teams of Belgium and the Netherlands was the first match played at the stadium.
+Three weeks later, on 14 September, and with King Leopold in attendance, a derby between the national teams of Belgium and the Netherlands was the first game played at the stadium.
 The bowl-shaped stadium could hold over 70,000 spectators at that time.

-Soon after the Second World War the stadium got renamed Heysel Stadium, after the area and plateau it was built on.
+Soon after the Second World War the stadium got renamed Heysel Stadium after the local area and the plateau it was built on.

 The Heysel Stadium underwent its first major redevelopment in 1974, when a new all-seater covered stand got built.
 In those years the stadium regularly hosted European Cup finals, however by the mid 1980s the state of the stadium had severely deteriorated, contributing to the Heysel stadium disaster of 1985.

 That year the final of the European Cup between Juventus and Liverpool was to be contested at the stadium.
-An hour before the match rioting started, and when a group of Liverpool supporters charged the Juventus fans, the Juventus fans retreated and were pushed towards a side perimeter wall.
+An hour before the match English fans started rioting, and when a group of Liverpool supporters charged the Juventus fans, the Juventus fans retreated and were pushed towards a side perimeter wall.
 Trying to escape by climbing over the wall, the wall collapsed, and 39 people died.
 Even though the match continued to be played, English teams were subsequently banned from European competitions for 5 years.

 It took a few years though before the city of Brussels finally decided to extensively renovate the stadium.
-This happened in 1994 and at the same time it was renamed Stade Roi Baudouin – Koning Boudewijnstadion.
+This happened in 1994 and at the same time the stadium was renamed Stade Roi Baudouin – Koning Boudewijnstadion.